X104n/robot-maintenance/README.md

 Note that jobs may often require more than one robot to be able to execute.

+### General Task
+For each of the following tasks you are to implement classes with a set of their own methods.
+All methods you utilize to manouver the robots, i.e. the methods in ``IStrategy``, ``AbstractStrategy`` (if you use it) and all classes implemented in task 1, 2 and 3, you must give a runtime analysis (using *Big-O*.

 ### Task 1
 **Implement RandomStrategy**